Campers’ Frequently Asked Questions

 During the first week of camp, activities are carefully scheduled so that you get to try every activity at least once.
 On the weekends, you’ll create your own schedule so you can spend more time improving skills in your favorite activities.
 You can see a sample “day at camp” here!

-We have a registered nurse at camp to take care of anyone who might get sick and a fully stocked Health Center with beds in case anyone needs to spend the night.
+We have two registered nurses at camp to take care of anyone who might get sick and a fully stocked Health Center with beds in case anyone needs to spend the night.
 We also have a camp doctor who makes rounds as needed.
-All of our counselors are trained in Wilderness First Aid for minor cuts and bruises.
-If you have prescription medications, these are kept with our nurse in the Health Center.
+All of our counselors are trained in CPR and wilderness first aid for minor cuts and bruises.
+If you have prescription medications, these are kept with our nurses in the health center.

 Of course!
 We want you to feel at home while at camp, so please feel free to bring pictures or crafts to hang up in the cabin.